agilecollective/.github/README.md

-Agile Collectibe are a worker-owned agency that designs, builds and supports websites for purpose-driven organisations.
+Agile Collective are a worker-owned agency that designs, builds and supports websites for purpose-driven organisations.